dominik31415/image-colorization/README.md

 This is my first attempt to use a CNN for unassisted image colorization: Given only the grey channel of an image, the network is supposed to add the original (or any realistic) color channels.
 In principal, this is a great problem for machine learning: take any of the bazillion image data sets, split off the grey channel, and warm up your GPU...

-The big drawback is though, that this problem is highly multi-modal, i.e. for most objects there are several possible colorizations, a flower can be any hue on the rainbow and even simple stuff like “water” can be anything from blue to green to brown to the reflection of the before mentioned flower.
+The big drawback is though, that this problem is highly multi-modal, i.e. for most objects there are several possible colorizations, a flower can be any hue on the rainbow and even simple "stuff" like water can be anything from blue to green to brown to the reflection of the before mentioned flower.
 In those cases the “naive” approach using supervised learning with a loss function will often just decide on an average color and result in pale or outright grey images.

 A possible remedy are GANs, which are unfortunately hard to train.
 Straight out of the box I only could get my networks to converge for rather small images (like 128x128 or smaller).
 As a work-around I decided to employ a pre-trained generator, trained using a classical loss function, and then iteratively fine-tune it using my GAN critic.